Some say…it’s the single greatest musical instrument ever invented.

 As a brand that is somehow world-famous for both their drums AND motorcycles…

-You might not be aware that Yamaha actually makes acoustic guitars as well.
+You might not even know that Yamaha makes acoustic guitars as well.
+Along with virtually every musical instrument imaginable.

 Unfortunately though for us, their contribution to the acoustic guitar is not nearly as significant as what they’ve done in other industries.